fandm-college/globus/docs/connect_personal.md

   Do not install Globus Connect Personal on any system that has high-risk data (e.g., HIPAA, PCI, PHI).
   In some cases, Globus can be used to transfer such data, but requires special configuration.

-Globus Connect Personal turns your personal computer/laptop into a Globus collection to
+If you find yourself often transferring data to/from your personal laptop, using Globus Connect personal is much perferred over the upload/download feature.
+Globus Connect Personal turns your personal computer/laptop into a Globus collection you to

 - Easily and reliably move/share data
 - Interact with other Globus collections